HCC Home >

 Making a Difference in People's Lives

-HCC offers the A.S. and A.A.S. degrees in Counseling & Human Services at its Dale Mabry Campus.
+HCC offers the A.S.degree in Counseling & Human Services at its Dale Mabry Campus.

 The program in Counseling & Human Services prepares students to work in the fields of counseling and human services, social work and rehabilitation.
 Graduates are employed in a wide variety of community agencies that serve clients of all ages.